sophiehouser/unityMLPlugin/README.md

 This is the coding challenge for Phantasma Labs as specified [here](https://gist.github.com/meiemari/30d273573b0ef33aa42faeb8ac3fb47b).

 ## Classes
-- **TrainingArea** - The script associated with the floor of the training area.
+- **Scripts/TrainingArea** - The script associated with the floor of the training area.
 Takes care of spawning, removing, placing and keeping track of goals and the agent.

-- **CubeAgent** - The script associated with the blue cube agent.
+- **Scripts/CubeAgent** - The script associated with the blue cube agent.
 Includes all logic for the agent.

 ## Known Bugs
 - It seems like Unity cannot find the TrainingArea file.
 I think something might have gone wrong when I moved the *TrainingArea* file from the */Assets* folder into a sub */Scripts* folder.
 This is causing a *NullReferenceError* when the *CubeAgent* tries to refer to the *TrainingArea* and an error running tests as well.